julianuziemblo/tuple-space-c/README.md

 A simple implementation of a Tuple Space binary protocol for interactions between different applications.

 ## Contents
-- `Server`: folder with the tuple space server implementation (written in C for Linux).
+- `Server`: the tuple space server implementation (written in C for Linux).
 It's the main tool for prociding the interactivity between different independent apps.
 - `App_1` and `App_2`: simple example IoT apps for Arduino nodes, demonstrating example workflows using the server as a middleware.

 ## Description